dabit3/aws-appsync-react-workshop/README.md

 This query should return an array of cryptocurrency information.

-## Deploying the API
+## Deploying the Services

-Next, let's deploy the AppSync GraphQL API:
+Next, let's deploy the AppSync GraphQL API and the Lambda function:

 ```bash
 amplify push